ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 ## Summary and further resources

 Learning analytics is all about using new sources of data and analytics techniques to understand and improve learning.
-LA is an interdisciplinary ﬁeld, with strong technical content, but also a strong pedagogical/theoretical grounding.
+LA is an interdisciplinary field, with strong technical content, but also a strong pedagogical/theoretical grounding.
 Many stakeholders are involved in the design, evaluation and ongoing implementation of LA solutions (students, teachers, developers, administrators, leaders…).
 Given this human complexity in implementing and deploying LA, it tends to be a lengthy process that requires lots of dialogue.

-The good news is that LA is still a young ﬁeld, so there is lots of space for you to put your "research footprint" on as a novice researcher.
+The good news is that LA is still a young field, so there is lots of space for you to put your "research footprint" on as a novice researcher.
 New techniques, ways of conceptualizing, contexts of application… the list is endless!

 You can deepen your knowledge of LA by visiting any of the following educational resources: